 - Howard Bashman‘s How Appealing blog got a nice little Supreme Court shout-out.
 During Justice’s Alito’s lunchtime fireside chat with Chief Judge Smith, Alito was confessing to something or other.
 Maybe it was his strategy for how to interrupt lawyers at Supreme Court argument?
 Anyway, Alito joking pleaded for secrecy, and said something like, “Now, I know Howard Bashman is here today, but …”

 - Judge Scirica received the prestigious 2017 American Inns of Court Professionalism Award for the Third Circuit.
 (The press release is here.)
-In his acceptance remarks, Scirica spoke movingly of the importance of an independent judiciary and the critical role the practicing bar and the academy have to rise to the judiciary’s defense when its decisional independent is unfairly attacked.
+In his acceptance remarks, Scirica spoke movingly of the importance of an independent judiciary and the critical role the practicing bar and the academy have to rise to the judiciary’s defense when its decisional independence is unfairly attacked.

 - While Judge Jordan was presenting the award to Judge Scirica — he described himself as “a devout member of the Tony Scirica fan club” — Chief Judge Smith playfully leaped over and rubbed Jordan’s bald head.
 Jordan said something like “I knew that was coming.”
 Then, during the dessert reception that night, I saw Smith do the same thing to Judge Ambro’s far-from-bald head.
 This, friends, is a collegial court.